Khvicha Kvaratskhelia: Paris Saint-Germain

-On 23 June 2025, he scored the opening goal against Seattle Sounders in the third group stage game of the 2025 FIFA Club World Cup, becoming the first Georgian ever to score in the FIFA Club World Cup.
-Later that year, on 13 August, he played and won the 2025 UEFA Super Cup against Tottenham Hotspur, becoming the second Georgian to do so after Kakha Kaladze, who played and won the 2007 UEFA Super Cup.
+On 23 June, he scored the opening goal against the Seattle Sounders in the third group stage game of the 2025 FIFA Club World Cup, becoming the first Georgian ever to score in the FIFA Club World Cup.
+Later that year, on 13 August, he played and won the 2025 UEFA Super Cup against Tottenham Hotspur, becoming the second Georgian to do so after Kakha Kaladze, who played in and won the 2007 UEFA Super Cup.